-The AMGA is partnering with Brown Girls Climb, Flash Foxy, and the American Alpine Club to provide the Women’s SPI Course.
+The AMGA is partnering with Brown Girls Climb, Flash Foxy, and the local climbing communities to support our affinity programs.
 Paradox Sports is our Annual Meeting Partner for providing adaptive climbing training.
 We hope to continue to build community partnerships, if you would like to partner or have suggestions please reach out to the team.

-For more information on what the AMGA is doing to expand opportunities within our membership contact Holly Barrass, at the below email.
+For more information on what the AMGA is doing to expand opportunities within our membership:

 2018 Women’s SPI Course.
 Photo: Irene Yee